 About the Concentration

-The Arthur L. Carter NYU Journalism Institute is launching an Podcasting & Audio Reportage concentration, to begin in the fall of 2023.
-We are now accepting applications for the inaugural class.
-In the past decade, we’ve witnessed tremendous growth globally in podcast listening.
+Over the past decade, we’ve witnessed tremendous growth globally in podcast listening.
 Yet, until now, there have been no audio-first journalism programs specifically designed to train the next generation of audio professionals.

 We are seeking students who wish to become fearless and creative practitioners of audio journalism by honing their reporting, editorial, and production skills, to develop their unique voices.
 Working under the guidance of award-winning producers and respected industry leaders, students will develop deep fluency with research, interviewing and reporting, writing, technical recording, digital editing and sound design.
 Participants are welcome at every level of journalism and technical experience.
 Students will be trained in the practical elements that will allow them to realize their own projects and work in a variety of creative jobs.
 As a result, this program aims to produce an alumni network of visionary audio artists who have expanded the creative frontiers of the medium.
 Regardless of their choice of subject matter, this medium centers human voices and the spectrum of human experience, and demands that students critically engage questions of identity and power in both the content and journalism process.